 In the majority of cases for back pain, you won’t need to see a doctor at all and most feelings of discomfort should vanish with or without treatment.
-Never the less, you should visit a doctor if you have a tingling sensation or numbness, if your condition doesn’t improve after medication or if you have pain after a fall or injury.
+Never the less, you should visit a doctor if you have a tingling sensation or numbness, if your condition doesn’t improve after medication, or if you have pain after a fall or injury.

 When back pain initially occurs it is often a good idea to go and see a primary care specialist such as visiting an osteopath or chiropractor clinic.
-The individual should give you an initial examination and dependant on the prognosis may well refer you onto another spinal specialist if appropriate.
+The individual should give you an initial examination and, dependant on the prognosis, may well refer you on to another spinal specialist if appropriate.
 Different specialists will inevitably operate in different ways but if you don’t feel any pain relief or improvements within four to eight weeks then this specialist should recommend a referral to another practitioner.

 The benefit of seeing a primary care specialist such an osteopathy practitioner is that they are able to manipulate your back in order to speed up the recovery process.
-Similarly, chiropractors use a range of techniques through manual therapy to try and ensure there is a smooth link between the muscles, bones and ligaments.
+Similarly, chiropractors use a range of techniques through manual therapy to try to ensure there is a smooth link between the muscles, bones and ligaments.
 They can sometimes also offer advice on diet, exercise and lifestyle choices to aid improvement.

 You might want to consider visiting an exercise specialist who will be able to tell you exactly what sort of exercises will be beneficial for someone that is recovering from a back injury.
 If this is not possible then simply walking to the shops or even around the house will help.
 It is normal to feel a little discomfort but if the pain becomes too much then it is important to stop what you’re doing.

 Although physiotherapists are linked with sports injuries predominately, they are also valuable when it comes to more generic back injuries.
-For example, physiotherapists will regularly treat bones, joints and soft tissue injuries that are developed from beck pain, neck pain and shoulder pain.
+For example, physiotherapists will regularly treat bones, joints and soft tissue injuries that are developed from back pain, neck pain and shoulder pain.
 They are also able to help out with your lungs and breathing.

-Most likely to be referred from you GP, the NHS has many physiotherapists who take a holistic view of healthcare when dealing with a patient.
+The NHS has many physiotherapists who take a holistic view of healthcare when dealing with a patient.
 They will provide you with vital information and advice that can affect your daily life.
 An example is educating people about correct and proper posture and correct lifting techniques to prevent injury in the future.

 Performing surgery for back pain is usually only recommended when all other treatment options have been exhausted or have failed.
 Alternatively, you may need surgery quickly if the spine has become unbalanced or if the pain is so severe that you are physically unable to sleep or undertake everyday activities.